-There are some ways a business can seek relief to help stabilize their financial situation as well, such as raising prices.
-Many small business owners are reluctant to raise prices, Cassel said, because they are afraid of losing customers.
-In many cases though, there is more room to hike rates than entrepreneurs realize.
+There are some ways you can seek relief to stabilize your company’s financial situation, such as raising prices.
+You may be reluctant to raise prices, Cassel said, because you are afraid of losing customers.
+In many cases, however, there is more room to hike rates than you realize.

-Businesses can also ask suppliers to extend payment schedules.
-If you are a good customer who has remained current in the past, a vendor is likely to work with you; after all, they don’t want to lose you as a customer.
+You could also ask suppliers to extend payment schedules.
+If you are a good customer who has kept up with payments in the past, a vendor is likely to work with you.
+After all, they don’t want to lose you as a customer.

-Unfortunately, when financial troubles become pervasive enough, there are times where business owners have to reckon with a hard truth many entrepreneurs find difficult to face.
-The best option, Cassel said, is sometimes to cut your losses and stop the bleeding.
+Unfortunately, when financial troubles become pervasive enough, you must reckon with the hard truth: The best option, Cassel said, is sometimes to cut your losses and stop the bleeding.

 “You’ve got to look at the viability of the business,” he said.
 “Business owners have to be honest with themselves about long-term viability.”

-Ultimately, securing financing should be a way to get your business to a better place in the credit spectrum.
+Ultimately, securing financing should be a way to get your business to a better place on the credit spectrum.
 That way, the next time you need funding, you can successfully pursue a financial product with better rates and more favorable terms.
-If financing doesn’t support that type of forward progress, then it could just be digging your business into a deeper hole.
-For struggling businesses, Cassel had this advice:
+If financing doesn’t support that type of progress, then it could just be digging your business into a deeper hole.

-Financing can be a great tool in an entrepreneur's toolbox, but taken irresponsibly or out of desperation, expensive loans can be the death knell for a cash-strapped business.
+Financing can be a great tool but, taken irresponsibly or out of desperation, expensive loans can be the death knell for your business.
 Always have a plan for any money you borrow and keep an open line of communication with your lenders.
-If you do, you could be well on the road to repairing your credit.
+If you do, you could be well on the road to credit repair.